eBay/TasCreed/docs/Upgrade.md

 The extra versions are for environment compatibility, not for main features, so there should be no code change required to use the extra versions with the same minor version.
 For example, 0.2.3.1-RELEASE has the same features as 0.2.3-RELEASE.

-Let's start from version 0.2.3, and list all the new features that requires code change if the users want to use the new versions of Tumbler.
+Let's start from version 0.2.3, and list all the new features that requires code change if the users want to use the new versions of TasCreed.

 ### from 0.2.3 to 0.2.4
 1. checkpoint task executor: this feature enables a new task executor type which can temporarily save checkpoint in task in etcd, then the next task executor of the same task can continue to process data from the checkpoint.